sagannotcarl/nnpn-static/site/content/about/AR/index.md

 * NNPN’s Board will activate its Board-led committee devoted to Human Resources to assist Staff as it continues to audit its current organizational structure to identify and eradicate practices and policies based on cultural racism from all aspects of its operations.
 * Staff will work with this Board committee to build short and long-term growth and succession plans for staffing, creating space for future leadership to continue the organization’s transformation.
 * Staff leadership commits to make all new hires through anti-racist hiring and onboarding processes.
-* NNPN recognizes that this document will need consistent review and commits updating its actions for accountability at least-twice annually.
+* NNPN recognizes that this document will need consistent review and commits to updating its actions for accountability at least-twice annually.
 * NNPN commits to quarterly audits of progress, successes, and failures toward these action items, and the sharing of those results with all its constituencies twice annually at its regular convenings and publicly upon request and in its Annual Report.